 If you feel you won’t be able to escape, then grab the nearest assailant and use him or her as an interim shield.
 As another person approaches strike them directly from behind your interim shield.
 You will now likely want to turn to face another potential attacker.
 This entire process might last for a few seconds before you are overrun.
 If there is an effort to charge you, disable the person who is your interim shield and move to the outside of your nearest attacker, whereupon you might elect to escape or capture another interim shield.
 The process of maintaining a shield and striking from behind the shield might continue a bit longer.
 The hope is that the attackers become discouraged or you have sufficiently lessened their numbers so that you no longer face a multiple opponent scenario.

 Dealing with multiple opponents is very difficult, tiring, and extremely risky.
 If you cannot escape then you are left with shielding yourself and/or disabling opponents so that they cannot continue to engage in aggression against you.
 You do not want to stand and spar when dealing with multiple attackers, nor do you want to grapple with them.
 These are both losing strategies.
-Instead you want to escape or strike to vital points that will immediately take an opponent out of the conflict.
+Instead, you want to escape or strike vital points that will immediately take an opponent out of the conflict.
 Lessen the total number of remaining attackers at every opportunity and never engage more than one attacker at any moment.
 You must deplete the number of opponents before they deplete your energy.

 Avoiding Your Opponent’s Guard

-As you spar you will find it useful to be able to get your opponent to lower or move their guard or to find ways to strike them despite he or she having an effective guard.
+As you spar you will find it useful to be able to get your opponent to lower or move their guard or to find ways to strike them despite he or she using an effective guard.
 This can be done in a variety of ways.
 Here are some to consider.

 - Make your opponent tired.
 When people get tired they tend to let their guard drop.
 Keep this in mind for yourself as well.
 If you get tired, pay increased attention to your guard position.

 - Use a hooking block to lower the opponent’s front guard.
 Use your front hand to catch the other person’s wrist or forearm, bringing it forward and down.
 Now use your opposite hand to hold the hand in the down position as you use the front hand to strike to the exposed face with something like a Hiraken Uchi.
 This is a common circular motion drill.
 Your front hand just follows a simple circle.
 It pulls the opponent’s hand down and then circles back up to the opponent’s face.
-Your back hand simply restrains the opponent’s guarding hand from returning to an effective guard position.
+Your back-hand simply restrains the opponent’s guarding hand against returning to an effective guard position.

 - Use a Mikazuki Geri to pull the other person’s front guard down.
-You may now wish to strike with something like Yoko Geri using the same foot, or step forward to strike with a hand to the face.
+You may now wish to strike with something like Yoko Geri using the same foot or step forward to strike with a hand to the face.

 - Step to the ear side and strike behind and over the other person’s guarding arm.

 - Rapidly strike to the lower abdomen to get your opponent to drop their guard to protect this area.
 This opens their face up for an immediate subsequent strike.
 You might strike low after a few higher strikes.
-This suggests to the opponent that you planned to strike low the entire time, when in reality you planned to strike high.
+This suggests to the opponent that you planned to strike low the entire time when in reality you planned to strike high.
 You just needed them to voluntarily drop their guard first.

-- Of course the previous method can be reversed.
+- Of course, the previous method can be reversed.
 Striking high may cause the opponent to raise their guard, which exposes the abdomen to striking.

 - Use a feint to suggest a specific strike.
 If the opponent moves their guard in reaction then immediately strike to the same location.
 You may catch the opponent as they are returning their arm to a normal guard position.